Aliens (film): Plot

-After falling asleep in the medical laboratory, Ripley and Newt awaken to find themselves trapped with the two released facehuggers.
-Ripley triggers a fire alarm to alert the Marines, who rescue them and kill the creatures.
-She accuses Burke of releasing the facehuggers to implant her and Newt with alien embryos, allowing him to smuggle them through Earth's quarantine.
+Asleep in the medical lab, Ripley and Newt awaken to find themselves trapped with the two released facehuggers.
+Ripley triggers a fire alarm to alert the marines, who rescue them and kill the creatures.
+She accuses Burke of releasing the facehuggers to implant her and Newt with alien embryos to smuggle them through Earth's quarantine.
 The power is suddenly cut, and aliens attack through the ceiling.
-In the ensuing firefight, the aliens kill Burke, subdue Hudson and injure Hicks; the cornered Gorman and Vasquez sacrifice themselves to avoid capture.
+In the ensuing firefight, the aliens kill Burke, subdue Hudson, and injure Hicks; the cornered Gorman and Vasquez sacrifice themselves to avoid capture.
 Newt is separated from Ripley and taken by the creatures.
-Ripley brings Hicks to Bishop in the second dropship, but she refuses to abandon Newt and arms herself before descending into the processing station hive alone to rescue her.
-During their escape, they encounter the alien queen surrounded by dozens of eggs, and when one begins to open, Ripley uses her weapons to destroy them all and the queen's ovipositor.
-Pursued by the enraged queen, Ripley and Newt join Bishop and Hicks on the dropship and escape moments before the station explodes, consuming the colony in a nuclear blast.
+Ripley takes Hicks to the dropship but refuses to abandon Newt and arms herself before descending into the processing station hive alone to rescue her.
+During their escape, they encounter the alien queen amid dozens of eggs.
+When one opens, Ripley burns the eggs and blows up the queen's ovipositor.
+Pursued by the enraged queen, Ripley and Newt reach the dropship and escape with Bishop and an unconscious Hicks moments before the station explodes, consuming the colony in a nuclear blast.

-Aboard the Sulaco, the group is ambushed by the queen, who stowed away in the dropship's landing gear.
-The queen tears Bishop in half and advances on Newt, but Ripley fights the creature with an exosuit cargo loader and expels it through an airlock into space while the damaged Bishop keeps Newt safe.
-Ripley, Newt, Hicks, and Bishop enter hypersleep for their return trip to Earth.
+Aboard the Sulaco, the queen, stowed away in the dropship's landing gear, attacks the group.
+The queen rips Bishop in half and advances on Newt, but Ripley battles the creature using an exosuit cargo loader, expelling it into space through an airlock while the damaged Bishop shields Newt.
+Ripley, Newt, Hicks, and Bishop then enter hypersleep for their return trip to Earth.